zediogoviana/zediogoviana.github.io/content/posts/handle-call-without-reply.md

 end
 ```

-So, yeah, it's pretty much this...
+So, yeah, it's pretty much this.
 No weird code laying around, just taking advantage of `GenServer.reply/2`.
-Check the Documentation for [`reply/2`](https://hexdocs.pm/elixir/1.12/GenServer.html#reply/2) and [`handle_call/3`](https://hexdocs.pm/elixir/1.12/GenServer.html#c:handle_call/3) for the full perspective and if it works for your use case.
+Check the documentation for [`reply/2`](https://hexdocs.pm/elixir/1.12/GenServer.html#reply/2) and [`handle_call/3`](https://hexdocs.pm/elixir/1.12/GenServer.html#c:handle_call/3) for the full perspective and if it works for your use case.

 ## Things to take into account